I’ll be honest: I don’t believe in an afterlife. That said, though, I have a hard time explaining some of the

 He passed out after that and came to two days later.

-In 1943, Dr. George Ritchie died of pneumonia.
+Dr. George Ritchie died of pneumonia.
 Nine minutes after he died, he came back — and he said what he experienced during those nine minutes was epic.
-He wrote about it in a book, Return From Tomorrow and My Life After Dying, an excerpt of which can be found here; he seems to have experienced everything from OBE to meeting Jesus, according to his account.
+He wrote about it in a book, an excerpt of which Return From Tomorrow and My Life After Dying, can be found here; he seems to have experienced everything from OBE to meeting Jesus, according to his account.
 The last thing he remembered was God (or maybe Jesus — it’s a little unclear which) giving him a mental message: “It is left to humanity which direction they shall choose.
 I came to this planet to show you through the life I led how to love.
 Without our father you can do nothing; neither could I. I showed you this.
 You have 45 years.”
 When he returned to his body, he wrote, “My throat was on fire and the weight on my chest was crushing me.”

 Whether you believe in an afterlife or not, clearly our brains — and maybe our souls — do some interesting things right before we die.
 Maybe what goes on behind the veil isn't quite as unknown as we think.

 Get Even More From Bustle — Sign Up For The Newsletter